Angeschossen/LandsAPI/README.md

     public IntegrationExample(Plugin yourPlugin) {

-        // init
-        this.landsIntegration = new LandsIntegration(yourPlugin);
+        // You should save this instance somewhere. this.landsIntegration = new LandsIntegration(yourPlugin);
     }

     // Just a test
     void test(Location location) {

-   	// Get a land area from a location
-    final Area area = landsIntegration.getAreaByLoc(location);
+    // Get a land area from a location final Area area = landsIntegration.getAreaByLoc(location);
     }

 ```